Chapter 1

 Figure 3.
 User interface option in Xcode

-Auto layout has always been one of the hard topics when learning iOS development.
-With SwiftUI, you no longer need to learn how to define layout constraints and resolve the conflicts.
-Now you compose the desired UI by using stacks, spacers, and padding.
+Auto layout has always been a challenging topic when learning iOS development.
+However, with SwiftUI, you no longer need to learn how to define layout constraints and resolve conflicts.
+Instead, you can compose the desired UI using stacks, spacers, and padding.
 We will discuss this concept in detail in later chapters.

-Other than storyboards, the view controller is gone too.
-For new comers, you can ignore what a view controller is.
-But if you are an experienced developer, you may find it strange that SwiftUI doesn't use a view controller as a central building block for talking to the view and the model.
+In addition to storyboards, the view controller is also gone.
+If you're new to iOS development, you can ignore what a view controller is.
+However, if you're an experienced developer, you may find it strange that SwiftUI doesn't use a view controller as a central building block for communicating with the view and model.

-Communications and data sharing between views are now done via another brand new framework called Combine.
+Instead, communication and data sharing between views are now handled by new frameworks like Combine and Observation.
 This new approach completely replaces the role of the view controller in UIKit.
-In this book, we will also cover the basics of Combine and how to use it to handle UI events.
+In this book, we will cover the basics of Combine & Observation and how to use it to handle UI events.

 Learn Once, Apply Anywhere

-While this book focuses on building UIs for iOS, everything you learn here is applicable to other Apple platforms such as watchOS.
-Prior to the launch of SwiftUI, you used platform-specific UI frameworks to develop the user interface.
-You used AppKit to write UIs for macOS apps.
-To develop tvOS apps, you relied on TVUIKit.
-And, for watchOS apps, you used WatchKit.
+While this book primarily focuses on building UIs for iOS, it's important to note that everything you learn here can be applied to other Apple platforms, such as watchOS and macOS.
+Prior to the launch of SwiftUI, developers relied on platform-specific UI frameworks to create user interfaces.
+For instance, UIs for macOS apps were written using AppKit, while TVUIKit was used for developing tvOS apps, and WatchKit for watchOS apps.

 Toggle(isOn: $isOn) {